-A Friday night favorite at our place—and traditional Christmas Eve primo piatto—is spaghetti with clam sauce, one of the signature dishes of Neapolitan cuisine.
+A Friday night favorite at our place—and a classic summer dish and traditional Christmas Eve primo piatto—is spaghetti with clam sauce, one of the signature dishes of Neapolitan cuisine.
 It is surprisingly easy to make, fun (if a bit messy) to eat and—if you have some good, fresh clams on hand—really, really tasty.

 Rinse off your clams and put them in a saucepan large enough to hold them all with lots of room to spare.
 Splash in some dry white wine, cover and turn the heat to high.
 After a minute or two, uncover and mix the clams with a slotted spoon to see if they have opened.
 Once all of them have, then remove the saucepan from the heat and keep the clams and their juice warm.
 (Check out the juices; if you see a fair amount of sediment, you may want to strain the juices through a cheesecloth.)

 In the meanwhile, being to cook your spaghetti in well salted water.
 While the spaghetti is cooking, gently sauté some crushed garlic cloves (I like to use 2 cloves per person for this dish) and a peperoncino in a generous amount of fruity olive oil and when the garlic is just beginning to turn color, add a few pomodorini (cherry or grape tomatoes), sliced in half lengthwise, to the oil.
 Allow them to sauté for just a minute or so, then using a slotted spoon, transfer the clams (still in their shells) into the skillet.
 Then gently pour over the clam juices, leaving any sediment behind in the saucepan.